foureyes/csci-ua.0480-fall2017-007/slides/26/react-webpack-continued.markdown

 [Babel](https://babeljs.io/) is a set of tools that allows you to use __new JavaScript__ syntax, now, __even if browsers don't support it yet__!!!
 YES.
 THE FUTURE IS NOW!

-* it transforms new syntax from ES6/ES2015 to ES5... so that you can write ES6 without having to wait for full browser support
+* it transforms syntax from ES6/ES2015, ES2016, ES2017, etc. to plain ol' ES5...
+* ...so that you can write ES6 without having to wait for full browser support 🙌
 * ...and, of course, __it'll compile JSX to plain JavaScript__
 </section>